People

 Sonja Stüdli

 Fly!
-Iterative learning control for quadrocopters
+Iterative learning control for quadcopters

 Jianwei Sun